MoisesCCuevas/clarovideo-test/README.md

-# Claro Video Test

-This proyect is part of a selection process for claro video.
+# Modal for TV channels timeline

+I'm using a public API from Claro Video to get the info of tv channels and display them inside of a simple modal component.

-## Available Scripts
+## Used Technologies
+1. React.js
+2. Sass
+3. Jest
+4. Redux toolkit

 In the project directory, you can run: